Why We Exist

 Robust Worship: We believe congregational worship should reflect the majesty of the God we seek.
 Whether it’s contemporary praise music or rich hymns from church history, we want to sing from the depths of our hearts “how great is our God”(cf. Psalm 47, 98; Colossians 3:16).

-Intentional Fellowship: We believe that authentic biblical community, characterized by honest relationships and unconditional love, should be the normal experience for every believer.
+Intentional Fellowship: We believe that an authentic biblical community, characterized by honest relationships and unconditional love, should be the normal experience for every believer.
 We understand the necessity of living holy lives, and acknowledge our responsibility to stimulate one another to love and good deeds (John 15:12; Romans 14:1; Galatians 6:1-2; Hebrews 10:19-25).

 Teaching and Reaching: We believe that a passion for truth must include a passion for people.
 Teaching is not an end in itself.
 We long to learn so we can better love God and neighbor (1 Timothy 1:5; 1 Corinthians 8:1-3).